 A frequently heard advice is 1.5 to 2 liters of fluid per day.
+There are minerals in water from a Hervey Bay water cooler.
 According to researchers at the University of Harvard, this is only a recommendation.
 Lemon water healthy and delicious.
 We therefore need to consider a number of factors:

 // Movement: the more, longer, more often and intensively your sport, the more water you have to drink.
 You lose 1 to 2 liters of fluid per work-out hour.
 Not fair, it is true: to replenish all this lost moisture you need 1.5 times more moisture than you have 'sweated'.
 Drink small amounts of water before, during (when possible) and after your workout.